Frequently Asked Questions

 - What if I’m just worried about a friend or family member?

 - How many counseling sessions will it take to feel better?

-Any currently registered student can use counseling services free of charge.
+Any currently registered student can use counseling services.
 Students can also bring a non-student romantic partner for couples counseling or other family members at the student’s discretion.